-THE EDUCATION (PASTORAL CARE OF INTERNATIONAL STUDENTS) CODE OF PRACTICE
+THE EDUCATION (PASTORAL CARE OF TERTIARY AND INTERNATIONAL LEARNERS) CODE OF PRACTICE 2021

-Devon Intermediate School is a signatory to the Education (Pastoral Care of International Students) Code of Practice 2016 that replaced the existing Code of Practice for the Pastoral Care of International Students on 1 July 2016.
-Please see the guidelines for the Code of Practice 2016 below:
+Devon Intermediate School is a signatory to the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 that replaced the existing Code of Practice for the Pastoral Care of International Students on 1 January 2022.
+Please see the guidelines for the Code of Practice 2021 below:

 Eligibility for Health Services